 - Names of Prior Medical Providers

-5. Medical Treatment for On-the-Job Injuries.
-You should be prepared to name all of the doctors who have examined or treated you for your on-the-job injury regardless of who sent you to each doctor.
+- Medical Treatment for On-the-Job Injuries.
+You should be prepared to name all the doctors who examined or treated you for your on-the-job injury regardless of who sent you to each doctor.
 In addition, you should be prepared to describe the type of treatment that each doctor provided and to explain whether and how the treatment improved your condition.